soulspace-org/overarch/doc/Ideas.md

    part of the keyword by converting kebab case to First upper case with spaces between words.

-Q: How to support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/digrams?

-A: Support a generic feature set in views and diagrams with optional specific configuration for a specific export format (e.g. PlantUML)

 Q: Can views be specified in a generic manner, so that the elements contained in a view are selected with criteria based selectors/filters?

    C4 diagrams would be views that select the content based on the diagram type.
    Views could also select content based on the namespace of the id or on the element type.

+A:

+Q: How to support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/digrams?

+A: Support a generic feature set in views and diagrams with optional specific configuration for a specific export format (e.g. PlantUML)

+Q: How should the export be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?

 A: